juhasev/sample-ninja-help/recruitment-sources-edit-dialog.md

 https://domain.sampleninja.io/registration/1/ENG-CA
 ```

-You need apped the required parameters and the final URL will look like this:
+You need apped all the required parameters and the final URL will look like this:

 ```
 https://domain.sampleninja.io/registration/1/ENG-CA?source=10&cid=a93b5fc7d44234dab8f8